GenomicMedLab/cool-seq-tool/README.md

 #### SeqRepo
 `cool-seq-tool` relies on [seqrepo](https://github.com/biocommons/biocommons.seqrepo), which you must download yourself.

-Use the `SEQREPO_DATA_PATH` environment variable to set the path of an already existing SeqRepo directory.
+Use the `SEQREPO_ROOT_DIR` environment variable to set the path of an already existing SeqRepo directory.
 The default is `/usr/local/share/seqrepo/latest`.

 From the _root_ directory:
 ```